Uniform formalism for description of dynamic quantum and stochastic systems: Description in terms of complex potential

+where two last terms differ this equation from the Schr\"{o}dinger equation.
+These two terms are responsible for vorticity of the flow.
+In accordance with the Schr\"{o}dinger equation the particle spin is an attribute of the quantum particle, and it does not influence on the flow of the statistical ensemble.
+According to the equation (\ref{d6.15}) a pointlike spin-free particle spin may have a spin, generated by the vorticity of the statistical ensemble flow.
 Using the change of variables (\ref{d6.1}), (\ref{d6.3}), we did not use the fact, that the solution of equations (\ref{d4.28}) is a solution of the equations (\ref{d4.28b}).
 In the case of description in terms of the wave function $\psi $ we have not the problem, which we have at description in terms of the generalized stream function $\mathbf{\xi }$\textbf{, }when there are such solutions of (\ref{d4.28}), which are not solutions of (\ref {d4.28b}).